grafana/k6-docs/docs/sources/_index.md

 # Grafana Cloud k6

-With the k6 app, you can  script performance tests locally, run tests from the CLI on servers all over the world, and visualize test results in Grafana Cloud.
+With the k6 app, you can script your performance tests, run tests from load zones all over the world, and visualize test results in Grafana Cloud.

 In these docs, learn how to:

-- Write and run Cloud tests.
+- Write and run cloud tests
-- Analyze results.
+- Analyze results
-- Incorporate k6 with other dashboards.
+- Incorporate k6 with other dashboards
-- Manage performance-testing projects across your organization.
+- Manage performance-testing projects across your organization

-For introductory videos, check out the [k6 Cloud Playlist](https://www.youtube.com/playlist?list=PLJdv3RhAQXNGkRCp7Q0k77n5jif4qjz2o)

-## k6 Cloud vs. OSS
+## Grafana Cloud k6 vs. k6 OSS

-Grafana k6 cloud is designed to manage and enhance the [k6 OSS](https://k6.io/docs) API and testing application.
-It aims to keep your k6 tests as portable as possible, while saving your teams the effort of managing cloud infrastructure or maintaining a beautiful front end.
+Grafana Cloud k6 is a managed testing solution within Grafana Cloud, designed to complement [k6 Open Source](https://k6.io/docs) **for teams and continuous testing**.
+It aims to keep your k6 tests as portable as possible, while saving you the effort of managing cloud infrastructure or maintaining a beautiful front end.

 ### Infrastructure benefits

 When you run tests on Grafana Cloud k6 servers, Grafana handles the following infrastructure work for you:
-- Autoscaling huge tests
+- Tests autoscaling
 - Distributing test across different geographic zones
 - Storing and aggregating massive amounts of test metrics